zkevkev/adopt-dont-shop-7/doc/set_up.md

 # Set Up

-1. Fork this repo
+1. ONE partner should fork this repo
-1. Clone your forked repo
+1. Each partner can then clone your forked repo
 1. Run `bundle install`
 1. Run `rails db:{drop,create,migrate,seed}`
 1. Run the test suite with `bundle exec rspec`.
 You should have all passing tests to start.